 This Code is subject to the Broadcasting Act, which protects CBC/Radio-Canada's journalistic, creative and programming independence in the pursuit of its objectives and the exercise of its mandate.
 It respects the public broadcaster's arm's-length relationship to the government and the independence necessary for the exercise of our duties.

 RESPECT

 We respect human dignity and recognize the intrinsic worth of every person.
-We think that diversity enriches our workplace and our content, making them both more interesting and creative.
-We also value the variety of perspectives and opinions within our teams: they add value to our decisions and our work.
+We think that diversity of culture and opinion enriches our workplace and our content, making both more interesting and creative.